Download the latest release from Neo4j Download Center.

 The output should be similar to the following:

 Function Invoke-Neo4j 5.17.0 Neo4j-Management

 The module also supports the standard PowerShell help commands

 Run the following to see examples of help commands:

 Current status of the Neo4j service:

 Install the service with verbose output:

-Invoke-Neo4j install-service -Verbose
+Invoke-Neo4j windows-service -Verbose

 Available commands for administrative tasks:

 Here are the steps to uninstall Neo4j on Windows: